 1) Total darkness is vital to falling asleep easily

-2) Keep it cool
+2) Keep your bedroom cool

 3) De-clutter your bedroom and keep it tidy.

-4) Never to work into the bedroom.
+4) Never work in the bedroom.

 Keep your work outside your bedroom it reinforces to your brain that the bedroom is a space reserved for sleep (and sex) only.